dundalek/dinodoc/examples/dbschema/README.md

 This example demonstrates using [tbls](https://github.com/k1LoW/tbls) utility to generate documentation for relational database schema.

-Example:
+Examples (defined in [doc.clj](https://github.com/dundalek/dinodoc/blob/main/examples/dbschema/doc.clj) script):
-- [Chinook](https://dinodoc.pages.dev/examples/dbschema/) - documentation for the [Chinook](https://github.com/lerocha/chinook-database) sample database using [doc.clj](https://github.com/dundalek/dinodoc/blob/main/examples/dbschema/doc.clj) script
+- [Chinook](https://dinodoc.pages.dev/examples/dbschema/chinook/) - documentation for the [Chinook](https://github.com/lerocha/chinook-database) sample database using SQLite.
+- [Sakila](https://dinodoc.pages.dev/examples/dbschema/sakila/) - uses the [Pagila](https://github.com/devrimgunduz/pagila) sample database and PostgreSQL.
+  It may not be desirable to connect to real database just to extract schema.
+  This example shows how to generate docs from a static DDL SQL script by loading it into a temporary Postgres instance.

 ### Diagram format considerations